Master of Science in Technology Commercialization

 Mailing address: The University of Texas at Austin, McCombs School of Business, MSTC Program Office, 300 W. MLK Jr. Blvd., Stop D7700, Austin TX 78712

-The project-based Master of Science in Technology Commercialization (MSTC) at the McCombs School of Business focuses not only on general management knowledge and business skills but also on technology entrepreneurship, venture creation, and commercialization.
+The STEM-designated and project-based Master of Science in Technology Commercialization (MSTC) at the McCombs School of Business focuses not only on general management knowledge and business skills but also on technology entrepreneurship, venture creation, and commercialization.
 The program is designed to give students the expertise necessary to convert scientific knowledge and technology to wealth by creating new products, services, and ventures.
 Students in the program study all aspects of starting and managing entrepreneurial and intrapreneurial ventures, assessing a technology’s commercial potential, and accelerating the movement of products and services from conception to market introduction and growth.
 The MSTC is a STEM Designated Degree Program, as identified by the Department of Homeland Security for purposes of the 24-month STEM optional practical training extension.

 The one-year executive program provides graduate education for professionals while they continue their careers.
 Classes meet on alternate weekends, Friday evenings and all day Saturday, for 23 weekends.
 The program begins with the MSTC Launch Week in Austin, Texas in late April/early May.
 Another intensive week in August jump-starts the fall semester.
 The fall semester concludes with a required international trip.
-The MSTC program is offered both on campus and online.
+The MSTC program is offered both on-campus and online via video conference.
 The coursework is rigorous and demanding, requiring a serious commitment on the part of the student.

 Areas of Study